Pure extension of the theta divisor over the moduli space of abelian varieties: The arithmetic cases

 \subsection{N\'eron--Tate height of a point}

 Our results imply (and were in fact partially inspired by finding) a ``universal'' formula for the N\'eron--Tate height of a point on a principally polarised abelian variety defined over the field of algebraic numbers.
 The aim of this section is to provide some details.
+The formula is given in Theorem~\ref{univ_NT_formula} below.

-Let $K$ be a number field and write $S=\Spec O_K$.
-Let $A$ be an abelian variety over $K$ with split semi-abelian reduction over $S$.
-Let $L$ be a symmetric ample rigidified line bundle over $A$ defining a principal polarisation $\lambda$.
-Let $D$ be the effective symmetric theta divisor on $A$ given by $L$.
+Let $K$ be a number field, and write $S=\Spec O_K$.
+Let $A$ be an abelian variety over $K$, and assume $A$ has split semiabelian reduction over $S$.
+Let $L$ be a symmetric ample rigidified line bundle over $A$ defining a principal polarisation~$\lambda$.
+Let $D$ be the effective symmetric theta divisor on $A$ determined by $L$.
+Write $g=\dim A$.
+We assume as usual that $g \ge 1$.